musabX44/C-/README.md

 ## Philosophy

-C- is created with the following principles:
+C* is created with the following principles:

 - **Minimalism:** Provide only essential language constructs; no bloat.
 - **Transparency:** Keep code and language features easy to understand.